Davina’s selfless generosity could spark research breakthrough

 Davina’s kind gift has funded strategic research projects looking to better understand myeloma and why so many patients relapse after initial treatment.

-With Davina’s gift, Professor Andrew Zannettino from the University of Adelaide is about to embark on a three-year study to target certain cells which could eliminate this disease.
+With Davina’s gift, Professor Andrew Zannettino from the University of Adelaide has embarked on a three-year study to target certain cells which could eliminate this disease.

 “The impact of this gift cannot be underestimated,” said Professor Zannettino.